Bryan Hall (gridiron football)

-Bryan Hall (born September 12, 1988) is an American football linebacker who is currently a free agent.
-In 2011, he signed with the Baltimore Ravens as an undrafted free agent.
-He played College football at Arkansas State.
-He has also been a member of the Hamilton Tiger-Cats and Toronto Argonauts of the CFL.
+Bryan Hall (born September 12, 1988) is an American former professional football player who was a defensive tackle and linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Arkansas State Red Wolves.
+Hall signed with the NFL's Baltimore Ravens as an undrafted free agent in 2011, winning Super Bowl XLVII the following year, and was also a member of the CFL's Hamilton Tiger-Cats, Toronto Argonauts, and Calgary Stampeders.

 Early years

-Hall attended Tilghman High School in Paducah, Kentucky, where he was a four-year letterman and played linebacker in junior and senior years.
+Hall attended Tilghman High School in Paducah, Kentucky, where he was a four-year letterman and played linebacker in his junior and senior years.

 College career

-Hall played four years at Arkansas State.
+Hall played four years at Arkansas State University.
 He finished with 124 tackles, 16 sacks, 4 forced fumbles and an interception.

 In 2007 (freshman year), he finished the season with 10 tackles.

 In 2008, (sophomore year), he was selected as the team's Most Improved Defensive player at the end of spring camp.
 He finished the season with 39 tackles, 6 sacks and an interception.
 On August 30, 2008, he recorded 5 tackles and a sack against Texas A&M as Arkansas State won the game, 18–14.

 In 2009 (junior year), he was selected to the Second-team All-Sun Conference.
 He finished the year with 30 tackles and 2.5 sacks.
 On September 5, 2009, he recorded 4 tackles and 1.5 sacks against Mississippi Valley State as Arkansas State won in a blowout, 61–0.
 On September 26, 2009, he had 3 tackles and a sack against Troy but Arkansas State lost, 30–27.

 In 2010 (senior year), Hall finished the season with 45 tackles, 8.5 sacks and 3 forced fumbles.
 On September 11, 2010, he had a 4 tackles and a sack against Louisiana-Lafayette as Arkansas State lost the game, 31–24.
 On September 18, 2010, in a regular-season game against Louisiana-Monroe in which he had 3 tackles and 1.5 sacks as Arkansas State won, 34–20.
 On October 2, 2010, he had 5 tackles and a sack against Louisville but Arkansas State lost the game, 34–24.
 On October 23, 2010, he had 6 tackles and 2 sacks against Florida Atlantic as Arkansas State won, 37–16.
 On November 2, 2010, in a regular-season game against Middle Tennessee State in which he had 7 tackles, a sack and 2 forced fumbles as Arkansas State got the victory, 51–24.